Sigmmma/c20/src/content/general/mod-tools/readme.md

 It's recommended that you pin the installation folder to explorer or create a shortcut to it.
 You will need frequent access to these files and it's easier to run the tools from explorer than through Steam's launcher.

+You should also add your mod tools folders to the Windows Defender exclusions list.
+Tools like Sapien and Standalone will load faster.

 ## Installing updates
 Steam updates will not overwrite your tags.
 Instead, the tags `7z` archive will be updated with any content changes.
 Sometimes it may be necessary for updates to provide new versions of stock tags.